Cartonnage: The Art of Box Making with Claudia Squio

 Email

-“Garden View” fine whitework by Kate Cross.You can listen by using the player above or you can subscribe to Fiber Talk through iTunes, Amazon Music, Spotify, Audible, Google Podcasts, TuneIn, Podbay, and Podbean.
+Visit the EGA website at egausa.org and consider joining.You can listen by using the player above or you can subscribe to Fiber Talk through iTunes, Amazon Music, Spotify, Audible, iHeart Radio, TuneIn, Podbay, Podbean, and many other podcast sources.
 To receive e-mail notification of new podcasts, provide your name and e-mail address below.
 We do not sell/share e-mail addresses.

-We hope you enjoy this week’s conversation with Kate Cross.
-We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.–Gary
+We hope you enjoy this conversation with David Lantrip.
+We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.

 To add yourself to our mailing list and be notified whenever we post a new podcast, provide your name and email address below.
 You won’t get spam and we won’t share your address.